 By Cristina Utti

-Learning how to love ourselves may sound like the easiest thing in the world, like it should come naturally.
-Usually, the messes we find ourselves in, from addiction problems, to bad relationships, to the wrong job, stem from fear and not loving ourselves enough to do what is right and healthy for our own well-being.
-Some people may think that loving one self is conceited, but there is a difference.
-Most people that are conceited put on a front because they do not like themselves.
-If you love yourself, you do not have to have a huge ego in front of the world because you have inner peace that emanates to the world without even using a spoken word.
+Learning how to love ourselves may sound like the easiest thing in the world.
+But the messes we find ourselves in–addiction, bad relationships, unfulfilling jobs, etc.–stem from not loving ourselves enough to do what is right and healthy for our own well-being.
+Some people may think that loving one self is conceited, but the opposite is true.
+People who act conceited are putting on a front because they do not like themselves.
+Loving yourself gives you an inner peace so that you don’t have to try to prove yourself to the world.

-One strategy that I have used, and recommend to any newly recovering person is to keep an ongoing “love” list.
-Every morning, write down at least three things that you love about yourself, and there can be no repeats.
-I’ve done this for myself, and was surprised at how difficult it was!
+One strategy for develop self-love is to keep an ongoing “love” list.
+Every morning, write down at least three things that you love about yourself–without any repeats.
+This may feel very difficult.
 We are our own worst critics.

 What we are at our core is Love.
 Love is the connecting spirit of all humanity.
-Reaching within, finding and feeling this love for your self is what life is all about.
-Unfortunately, in our society, this is not something that is taught.
-We are all a work in progress from the day we enter this earth, until the day we leave it.
-It is never too early nor too late to begin loving your self.
-Here are some truths to keep in mind in your journey of self-love.
+Reaching within to find this love for yourself and then letting that love emanate out toward others is what life is all about.
+But it can take a long time to get to that place of self-acceptance.
+We are all a work in progress from the day we enter this earth until the day we leave it.
+Here are some tips to help you on your journey of self-love.

 - Stop comparing yourself to others.
 We are all unique.
 Appreciate and love the good things about your self.

 - Listen to your feelings.
-Most of us are attuned to taking in the feelings of everyone around us, but get confused or baffled with our own feelings.
+Most of us are attuned to the feelings of everyone around us but get confused by our own feelings.
 Get to know yourself.
-Stand up for what you feel.
-No one can take away your feelings, or tell you that they are wrong.
-Embrace what you feel, and love yourself for being who you are.
+Allow yourself to feel and trust that your feelings are normal.

 - Find work that you love.
 Most of our daily hours are filled with what we do to earn a living.
 Find work you love, even if it means a pay cut.
 Making a lot of money may be nice, but what good is it if we are miserable?

 - Balance is the key to life.
-Find balance between spending time doing things for your self, and what you need to do for others in your life.
+Find balance between spending time doing things for yourself and doing things for others.
 All work and no play, or all play and no work can create anxiety.
 Find balance between work and nurturing your body and soul.

 - Take responsibility.
 Be responsible for creating love in your life, beginning with yourself.
 If we are seeking some kind of outside love to fill us, it will never work.
 The saying is true—we cannot truly love another until we first love ourselves.

 - Do things you enjoy.
 Give yourself permission to do the things you love to do.
 Time is something that we can never get back.
-If you prefer reading a book, or taking a stroll instead of cleaning the kitchen floor, go ahead and do it!
-Just remember #7, because no one will be happy living in a mess either!
+If you prefer reading a book or taking a stroll instead of cleaning the kitchen floor, go ahead and do it!
+If you strive for balance and responsibility, you won’t have to worry that you’ll end up living in filth.

 If you or a loved one is suffering from alcoholism or addiction, please contact us today at 800.218.6727.
 Help is available 24/7.